Periodic homogenization with an interface: The multi-dimensional case: Computation of the transmissivity coefficient

 This shows that the set $\gamma$ is recurrent for $X$.
-Since furthermore $X$ has transition probabilities that have strictly positive densities with respect to Lebesgue measure (as a consequence of the ellipticity of the equations describing it), recurrence follows from \cite[Theorem 8.0.1]{MR1287609}. \end{proof}
+Since furthermore $X$ has transition probabilities that have strictly positive densities with respect to Lebesgue measure (as a consequence of the ellipticity of the equations describing it), recurrence follows from \cite{MR1287609}, Theorem 8.0.1. \end{pf*}